PA DSS vs. PCI DSS: Who Needs to Comply & What Are the Requirements?

 How Secureframe can help streamline PCI compliance

-If you’re having trouble determining which standard to comply with or how to get started with your compliance process, we’re here to help.
+If you’re having trouble keeping up with the evolving PCI standards or how to get started with your compliance process, we’re here to help.

 Our team of PCI DSS experts can assist with whatever stage of PCI compliance your business is at.